HardzGuardian/NoteVerse/README.md

     firebase apphosting:backends:deploy
     ```
 2. This process may take a few minutes.
 The CLI will show you the progress as it builds and deploys your app.
 3. Once it's finished, the command line will output the **live URL** for your app.
+It will look something like `https://noteverse-backend-xxxx.web.app`.
 You can share this URL with anyone!

 That's it!
 Your NoteVerse application is now live on the internet.
 To deploy future updates, you just need to run the `firebase apphosting:backends:deploy` command again.